nanomq/nanomq/docs/en_US/bridges/introduction.md

 This section introduces MQTT over TCP bridge, MQTT over QUIC bridge, and AWS IoT Core Bridge.

+## [Adavanced bridging features]
+NanoMQ's bridging function is designed to provide an edge-cloud databus that can act as a local data proxy gateway to complete seamless data synchronization.
+Based on long-term feedback from open-source and commercial users, NanoMQ’s advanced data-bridging capabilities have the following:

 ### [Uplink QoS overwrite]